 My Approach to Helping

 The most important part of finding the right therapist, is finding someone you feel comfortable talking to.
 I offer a free phone consultation so you can get to know me and find out if we are a good fit.
 Deciding to talk with someone about your personal life is a big decision, and can feel a little scary, but making the first phone call is truly the hardest part.
 We all go through rough patches, I'm here to listen and support as you work towards a happier and healthier life.
+I'm a social justice oriented therapist and support BLM and LGBTQ+.
+My gender pronouns are sheher(s).

 More Info About My Practice